This PDF is also available in text formatFAQs-rev-0821

-The Bureau of Early Intervention (EI) has worked with stakeholders to determine how to best provide services during the COVID-19 pandemic.
-Based on the best available information, in-person services can occur in a limited fashion.
+The Bureau of EI has worked with stakeholders to determine how to best provide services during the COVID-19 pandemic.
+Based on the best available information, in-person services can occur.
 Specifically, in-person services may occur if you and your EI providers/service coordinator are comfortable.
 You may also opt for live video visits.
 Below, we provide some questions and answers about EI services.

 How do I decide whether to receive in-person EI services?

-You will have a conversation with your Service Coordinator and EI Providers to determine whether to receive in-person services.
-Your Service Coordinator will document your preferences.
+You will have a conversation with your service coordinator and EI providers to determine whether to receive in-person services or live video visits.
+Your service coordinator will document your preferences.

 What should I consider when deciding whether to receive in-person EI services?

 It is up to you to determine whether you feel comfortable receiving in-person EI services; it also depends on the comfort level of your EI provider.
-Some things you may want to consider are:
+Some things to keep in mind are:

 What is the process for requesting in-person EI services and meetings?

-If you request in-person EI services, the Service Coordinator and your EI Provider(s) will work with you to develop a plan to meet your needs and minimize risk.
-You can request an in-person meeting (e.g.an IFSP or transition meeting) as long as there is only one other team member who is physically with you at one time.
-Other team members will participate via phone or LVV.
-If the EI Provider(s) and Service Coordinator are unable to meet in-person, your Service Coordinator will discuss other options for the meeting.
-Such options include conducting the meeting over the phone or through a LVV or having a new provider.
+If you request in-person EI services, the service coordinator and your EI provider(s) will work with you to develop a plan to meet your needs and minimize risk.
+You can request an in-person meeting (e.g,.an IFSP or transition meeting) or you can conduct the meeting by phone or LVV.

 Can I alternate between in-person EI services, LVVs, and phone consultations?

 Can EI services be provided in a childcare setting?

 What are the safety precautions for in-person EI services?

 Several precautions need to occur for safe in-person EI visits.
 These precautions are to be used even if individuals have been vaccinated.
-EI Providers will maintain social distancing practices.
-As with prior to COVID-19, EI Providers will use coaching practices with families.
+EI providers will maintain social distancing practices..
 Specifically: